1923 Michigan Agricultural Aggies football team: Albion

+On October 20, MAC defeated the team from Albion College, 13–0, in the second game played at the new Aggie Stadium.
+The Aggies scored both of its touchdowns after blocking Albion punts.
+After a scoreless first half, Robinson blocked an Albion punt in the third quarter, and Ray Kipke recovered the ball on Albion's 27-yard line.
+On the next play, Roland Richards threw a touchdown pass to Hugh Robinson.
+In the fourth quarter, Vivian Hultman blocked the second punt and recovered the ball at the 33-yard line.
+Vern Schmyser scored on a short run.

+The starting lineup was Ray Kipke (left end), Edward Eckert (left tackle), Vivian Hultman (left guard), Harold Eckerman (center), Maurice Taylor (right guard), Donald Haskins (right tackle), Allen Edmunds (right end), Boeheringer (quarterback), Vern Schmyser (left halfback), Arthur Beckley (right halfback), Elton Neller (fullback).

 Michigan

+Leading up to the team's rivalry game, captain Maurice Taylor returned to his position as a tackle after being moved into the guard spot while nursing his leg injury.
+Edward Eckert, who started at tackle in Taylor's place, was hospitalized before the game due to an illness.

 On October 27, 1923, the Aggies lost to Michigan, 37–0, at Ferry Field.
 Harry Kipke's "broken field running figured prominently in Michigan's scoring."
 Richard Vick started in place of Herb Steger, who was held in reserve for the Iowa game the following week.
 A newspaper account of the game reported that Vick "played brilliantly, plunging and passing for repeated gains," revealing "a wealth of strength among the Michigan reserves."
 The 1924 Michiganensian reported that the Aggies "furnished a good practice game" and noted the every player on the Michigan bench was able to play in the game.